Types of developments and applications

 For further information on complying development and the set parameters visit NSW Department of Planning and Environment.

-An Occupation Certificate must be obtained to reside in the building.
-All mandatory inspections must have been carried out and completed in accordance with the conditions of the development approval.
+An Occupation Certificate must be obtained to use or occupy or change the use of a building.
+All mandatory inspections must have been carried out and the building completed in accordance with the conditions of any Consent.

 BUILDING INFORMATION CERTIFICATE